and the calm is deep where the quiet waters flow

 The boy yelped and led them forward.

 Although it was his first time walking through the gates, he saw very little of the mansion behind.
-Jiaojiao and the beta boy led him through several garden paths around the house, then to a small pond, then further along toward the side of the mountain.
-He saw emerge from the darkness the flicker of a flame; the silhouette of a shack not unlike the one in Yunmeng; the two beta guards outside whose faces looked very tired.
+Jiaojiao and the zhongyong boy led him through several garden paths around the house, then to a small pond, then further along toward the side of the mountain.
+He saw emerge from the darkness the flicker of a flame; the silhouette of a shack not unlike the one in Yunmeng; the two zhongyong guards outside of it whose faces looked very tired.